dotintent/react-native-ble-plx/README.md

 - `modes` (_string[]_): Adds iOS `UIBackgroundModes` to the `Info.plist`.
 Options are: `peripheral`, and `central`.
 Defaults to undefined.
 - `bluetoothAlwaysPermission` (_string | false_): Sets the iOS `NSBluetoothAlwaysUsageDescription` permission message to the `Info.plist`.
 Setting `false` will skip adding the permission.
 Defaults to `Allow $(PRODUCT_NAME) to connect to bluetooth devices`.

-> Expo SDK 48 supports iOS 13+ which means `NSBluetoothPeripheralUsageDescription` is fully deprecated.
-It is no longer setup in `@config-plugins/react-native-ble-plx@5.0.0` and greater.
+> Expo SDK 53 supports iOS 15+ which means `NSBluetoothPeripheralUsageDescription` is fully deprecated.
+The config plugin no longer adds it.

 #### Example